 The Compensation Committee (the "Compensation Committee" or the "Committee") of the Company's Board of Directors (the "Board") establishes and oversees the compensation programs for the Company's executive officers, including all of the Company's Named Executive Officers appearing in the compensation tables following this report, and grants all awards under the Company's shareholder approved equity compensation plans.
+The Company only uses shareholder approved equity compensation plans.
 The Committee operates under a written charter, which has been established by the Company's full Board and which is reviewed and evaluated by both the Committee and the Board on an annual basis.
 The Compensation Committee charter is available on the Company's website at www.hasbro.com, under "Corporate - Investors - Corporate Governance."